Banks, News

 Two days later, on March 10, the FDIC and the Federal Reserve closed Silicon Valley Bank, the 16th largest bank in the country with assets of around $200 billion.
 The bank was popular with start-up companies in Silicon Valley.
 As the companies grew, they tended to keep their money in the bank.
 For instance, the online game company Roblox apparently had $150 million deposited in the bank.

 What happened?
-In our view, the crisis is a continuation of a cascading series of failures aided and abetted by massive accounting and credit rating fraud and complicated by the long-term policy of the Federal Reserve to keep interest rates near zero from 2008 until early 2022.
+In our view, this financial crisis is a continuation of a cascading series of failures aided and abetted by massive accounting and credit rating fraud and complicated by the long-term policy of the Federal Reserve to keep interest rates near zero from 2008 until early 2022.

 And now, Uncle Sam is trying to clean up the mess.
-We’ll see how successful they’ll be in the weeks to come, but it seems clear to us that the government’s efforts so far to contain it will have far-reaching implications.
+We will see how successful they will be in the coming weeks.
+It seems clear, though, that the government’s efforts to contain it will have far-reaching effects.

 Our biggest concern is inflation, perhaps even hyperinflation, in the months and years ahead.